ArthurBBotelho/landing-page/README.md

 # landing-page
-This is a landing age project, the second project of the Odin project curriculum
+This is a landing page project, the second project of the Odin project curriculum